Pallet Storage Solutions

 How Pallet Flow Racking Works

-• Pallets are loaded at the higher, rear end of each storage lane.
+• Pallets are loaded at the higher rear end of each storage lane by a forklift from the loading aisle.

-• Gravity roller tracks carry pallets smoothly forward to the picking aisle.
+• Gravity roller tracks carry pallets smoothly forward toward the picking aisle at 1.5–3 degrees of incline.

-• Speed controllers (brakes) keep pallet flow safe and consistent.
+• Speed controllers (brake systems) regulate pallet descent — keeping flow safe and consistent regardless of load weight.

 Best Applications for Pallet Flow Racks

-Pallet flow racks are ideal for food and beverage warehouses where First-In, First-Out (FIFO) rotation is critical.
-Gravity-driven lanes keep inventory fresh and ensure older pallets are picked first, helping to prevent spoilage and meet regulatory requirements.
-This makes them a perfect fit for dairy, produce, and beverage distributors looking for efficient, high-density storage with minimal product loss.
+Pallet flow racks are the industry standard for food and beverage warehouses where FIFO rotation is a regulatory and freshness requirement.
+Gravity-driven lanes ensure older pallets are always picked first, preventing spoilage and meeting FDA and USDA inventory control requirements.
+Ideal for dairy, produce, beverage distributors, and packaged food operations across Michigan and the Midwest seeking high-density storage with minimal product loss and maximum throughput.

-In pharmaceutical and chemical storage, product traceability and safe handling are essential.
-Pallet flow racks support batch control and automatic stock rotation, reducing labor and error.
-Their compact design maximizes cubic space and keeps aisles clear, boosting safety in sensitive environments where contaminant exposure and temperature control are priorities.
+In pharmaceutical and chemical storage, product traceability, batch control, and safe handling are essential compliance requirements.
+Pallet flow racks support automatic stock rotation for date-sensitive medications and regulated compounds, reducing labor and human error.
+Their compact design maximizes cubic space in controlled-environment storage rooms and maintains clear aisles for personnel safety in sensitive environments where contamination risk must be minimized.

-Distribution centers benefit from pallet flow racking’s ability to handle a wide range of SKUs while maintaining high throughput.
-These racks streamline order picking and replenishment, reducing travel time for workers and keeping popular products easily accessible.
-It’s an ideal solution for wholesalers looking to accelerate order fulfillment and improve overall warehouse flow.
+Distribution centers benefit from pallet flow racking's ability to handle a wide range of high-velocity SKUs while maintaining exceptional throughput.
+Gravity-fed lanes streamline order picking and replenishment — reducing forklift travel time and keeping fast-moving products continuously accessible at the pick face.
+An ideal solution for Michigan and Midwest wholesalers and distribution centers seeking to accelerate order fulfillment and improve overall warehouse flow efficiency.

 Why Choose Pallet Storage Solutions?

-Partner with Pallet Storage Solutions for reliable, high-quality pallet flow racking systems tailored to your needs, backed by expert support and premium components.
+Partner with Pallet Storage Solutions — founded in 2018 in Monroe, Michigan — for reliable, high-quality pallet flow racking systems tailored to your warehouse, backed by expert design support and premium components.
+Nationwide installation and service.

-We also offer professional warehouse design and layout services as well as pallet rack installation nationwide.
+We also offer professional warehouse design and layout services and pallet rack installation nationwide.
+Call 734-621-5052.

 Custom-Engineered Designs